u-boot/u-boot/tools/patman/patman.rst

     Separate each tag with a comma.

 Change-Id:
-    This tag is stripped out but is used to generate the Message-Id of the emails that will be sent.
+    This tag is used to generate the Message-Id of the emails that will be sent.
 When you keep the Change-Id the same you are asserting that this is a slightly different version (but logically the same patch) as other patches that have been sent out with the same Change-Id.
+The Change-Id tag line is removed from outgoing patches, unless the `keep_change_id` settings is set to `True`.

 Various other tags are silently removed, like these Chrome OS and Gerrit tags::